madzonga/contract-management/README.md

 ## Running the Scripts

 1. Run `npm run seed` to seed the database before running the app.
-2. Run `npm run start` to start the app.
+2. Run `npm start` to start the app.
-3. Run `npm run test` to run the tests.
+3. Run `npm test` to run the tests.

 ## Usage